 “I really like that it’s two appliances in one,” says Tracy Morrow, a full-time RVer for the last five years.
 “Mine has a combination setting, so it can microwave and do the convection process with one meal, which cooks things a lot quicker.”

 Like most people, Tracy didn’t automatically love her microwave convection oven.
 This technology required her to do things differently before she got it, but her comfort level grew over time.
-Reading the appliance manual was the first step to understanding her microwave convection oven.
+Reading the manual was the first step to understanding the appliance.
 Temperature and time settings differ between units so keeping the book nearby will help newbies get comfortable with the differences.

 With practice, any food you make, from cakes to turkey to casseroles, will turn out as tasty as ever.
 A good cookbook helps.